oracle/docker-images/OracleOpenJDK/README.md

 ```

 ## License
-To OpenJDK compressed archive used by this Dockerfile is available under the [GNU General Public License, version2, with the Classpath Exception](https://openjdk.java.net/legal/gplv2+ce.html), from the [Oracle OpenJDK website](https://jdk.java.net).
+The OpenJDK compressed archive used by this Dockerfile is available under the [GNU General Public License, version2, with the Classpath Exception](https://openjdk.java.net/legal/gplv2+ce.html), from the [Oracle OpenJDK website](https://jdk.java.net).

 All scripts and files hosted in this project and GitHub [`docker/OracleOpenJDK`](./) repository, required to build the Docker images are, unless otherwise noted, released under the [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.